nategreco/CarND-Traffic-Sign-Classifier-Project/writeup/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.

-Please consider this README.md as my writeup, and addtionally see the [project code here](https://github.com/nategreco/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup/Traffic_Sign_Classifier.html) for further reference.
+Please consider this README.md as my writeup, and addtionally see the project code [here as an html](https://github.com/nategreco/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup/Traffic_Sign_Classifier.html) or [here as a Jupyter Notebook](https://github.com/nategreco/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) for further reference.

 ### Data Set Summary & Exploration